Multi-state Outbreak of E. coli O157:H7 (STEC O157)

 STEC O157 in Montana

-At this time, Montana has eight confirmed cases of STEC O157 that are linked to the national outbreak.
-The seven confirmed cases are in Flathead (3), Missoula (3), Lincoln (1) and Ravalli (1) counties.
-The eight Montana cases have an age distribution between 31 and 85, with illness onset dates between 3/28 and 4/16.
+Montana had nine confirmed cases of STEC O157 as part of this national outbreak.
+The nine confirmed cases were in Flathead (3), Missoula (3), Lincoln (1), Yellowstone (1) and Ravalli (1) counties.
+The nine Montana cases have an age distribution between 31 and 85, with illness onset dates between 3/28 and 4/16.

 * confirmed cases linked to the multi-state outbreak

 - Do not buy or eat romaine lettuce at a grocery store or restaurant unless you can confirm it is not from the Yuma, Arizona, growing region.

 - Unless the source of the product is known, consumers anywhere in the United States who have any store-bought romaine lettuce at home should not eat it and should throw it away, even if some of it was eaten and no one has gotten sick.
 Product labels often do not identify growing regions; so, throw out any romaine lettuce if you’re uncertain about where it was grown.
 This includes whole heads and hearts of romaine, chopped romaine, and salads and salad mixes containing romaine lettuce.
 If you do not know if the lettuce is romaine, do not eat it and throw it away.